any-docs/css/content/guides/shapes/overview/index.md

 ## The `shape-margin` property

-The {{cssxref("shape-margin")}} property adds a margin to `shape-outside`.
+The `shape-margin` property adds a margin to `shape-outside`.
 This will further shorten the line boxes of any content wrapping the shape, pushing it away from the shape itself.

 In the example below we have added a `shape-margin` to a basic shape.
 Change the margin to push the text further away from the path the shape would take by default.